gugod/www.perlbrew.pl/content/index.md

 This approach has many benefits:

 - No need to run `sudo` to install CPAN modules, any more.
-- Try the monthly released new perls
+- Try the monthly released new perls.
-- Learn new language features
+- Learn new language features.
-- Test production code
+- Test production code.
 - Leave vendor perl (the one that comes with OS) alone
-  - Vendor perl usually has it's own purposes, any maybe a bad idea to mess it up too much.
+  - Vendor perl usually series its own purposes, and maybe a bad idea to mess it up too much.
-  - Especially PITA when trying to upgrade system perl
+  - Especially PITA when trying to upgrade system perl.
   - Some vendors [introduced their own perl bugs](http://perlnews.org/2011/04/dealing-with-xcode-4-and-cpan-breakage/), [twice](http://www.theregister.co.uk/2009/02/16/apple_update_perl_breakage/)!
-- Hacking perl internals
+- Hacking perl internals.
-- Just to keep up with fashion
+- Just to keep up with fashion.

 While the default is good enough, you may customize it to install to alternative places, or even let multiple users share the whole perlbrew environment.

 ## perlbrew is simple